hrmartens/LoadDef/README.md

 # LoadDef
-A Python-based software toolkit to model elastic deformation caused by surface mass loading on spherically symmetric bodies
+A Python-based toolkit to model elastic deformation caused by surface mass loading on spherically symmetric bodies